someparty/someparty/source/articles/2018-06-17-pulverizer.html.markdown

 >
 > Featuring photos / artwork by band favourites Amanda Fotes & Marie Enger, some of Stefan's patented misty-eyed nostalgia, some juicy 'real talk' from your favourite rhythm section, and WAY more (than is necessary).

-The zine will come packaged with a green flexi disc featuring a live recording of the song  "My Life Is Over and I Couldn't Be Happier" from the band's 2016 record *The Dream Is Over.* It was recorded at the band's recent New Years Eve show at Boot & Saddle in Philadelphia.
+The zine will come packaged with a green flexi disc featuring a live recording of the song  "My Life Is Over and I Couldn't Be Happier" from the band's 2016 record *The Dream Is Over.* It was recorded at the band's recent New Year's Eve show at Boot & Saddle in Philadelphia.

 You can snag one of these [here](https://puptheband.myshopify.com/collections/misc/products/pup-the-zine-vol-1-flexi).